 Find answers to the questions we’re asked about most often.
 If you don’t see your question here, contact us to find out more.

-You can expect a total of five or six visits to the clinic over a period of two or three months to complete the procedure.
+You can expect a total of five or six visits to the clinic over a period of two or three months to complete the procedure of donating eggs.

 According to UK regulations, an egg donor can help create up to 10 families.
-The decision to donate multiple times should be discussed between you and your consultant.
+The decision to donate your eggs multiple times should be discussed between you and your consultant.

 Donating eggs is most unlikely to affect your fertility, or interfere with any future baby plans you may have.